nkchocoai/ComfyUI-SizeFromPresets/README.md

 - Select randomly from the presets listed in the CSV file.
 - In the case of Size, output width and height of the selected preset.
 - In the case of Empty Latent Image, output empty latent image, width and height of the selected preset.

+### Get Similar Resolution
+- Select a resolution close to the input image size from the presets.
+- Output width and height of the selected preset.

+### Get Similar Resolution Empty Latent
+- Select a resolution close to the input image size from the presets.
+- Output empty latent image, width and height of the selected preset.